 - your carving tools (we usually have some spoon blanks for sale)

-The materials for this class is $35 and is included in the admission cost.
+The materials fee for this course is $20 and is included in the admissions cost.

 Taught by Abbey Dickhudt